-The main interest areas of our laboratory are:
+The main areas of interest of our laboratory are:

-- study of amyloidogenic proteins and identification of new therapeutic strategies for diseases characterised by amyloid accumulation (i.e. Alzheimer's disease, prion diseases, peripheralamyloidosis)
+- study of amyloidogenic proteins and identification of new therapeutic strategies for diseases characterized by amyloid accumulation (i.e. Alzheimer's disease, prion diseases, peripheral amyloidosis);

 Alzheimer’s disease and other amyloidoses